-It’s here: The World Anthotype Day!
-Read about how it started and how to take part in the very first World Anthotype Day ever – on the 3rd Saturday in August.
+How World Anthotype Day started and how to take part in World Anthotype Day – on the 3rd Saturday in August.
 Join the anthotype newsletter and you will be notified.

 How World Anthotype Day started